SuperiorArri/py4cst/README.md

 # Known issues

 There is sometimes a problem with win32com Dispatcher complaining.
-The solution is to delete `%TMP%/gen_py` in your filesystem.
+The solution is to remove the `%TMP%/gen_py` directory from your filesystem.
 There is also an option to do so via the library itself:

     from py4cst.CST import Interface
     Interface.clear_cache()